 HPV refers to a group of more than 100 viruses.
 About 40 strains are considered to be a sexually transmitted infection (STI).
 These types of HPV are passed through skin-to-skin genital contact.
 This typically happens through vaginal, anal, or oral sex.

-Because HPV can go undetected for so long, you may not realize that you have the STI until after you’ve been through several sexual relationships.
+Because HPV can go undetected for so long, you may not realize that you have the STI until after you’ve been in several sexual relationships.
 This can make it difficult to know when you first became infected.

 If you find out that you have HPV, you should work with your doctor to come up with a plan of action.
-This generally includes talking with your sexual partners, past and present, about your diagnosis.
+This generally includes talking with sexual partners about your diagnosis.

 Talking with your partner may cause more anxiety and concern than the diagnosis itself.
 These key points can help you prepare for your discussion and make sure that both you and your partner understand what’s next.